Nadine Gordimer: Personal life

-Gordimer had a daughter, Oriane (born 1950), by her first marriage in 1949 to Gerald Gavron, a local dentist, from whom she was divorced within three years.
-In 1954, she married Reinhold Cassirer, a highly respected art dealer who established the South African Sotheby's and later ran his own gallery; their "wonderful marriage" lasted until his death from emphysema in 2001.
+Gordimer had a daughter, Oriane (born 1950), by her first marriage in 1949 to Gerald Gavron (Gavronsky), a local dentist, from whom she was divorced within three years.
+In 1954, she married Reinhold Cassirer, a highly respected art dealer from the well-known German-Jewish Cassirer family.
+Cassirer established the South African Sotheby's and later ran his own gallery; their "wonderful marriage" lasted until his death from emphysema in 2001.
 Their son, Hugo, was born in 1955, and is a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
+Gordimer's daughter, Oriane Gavronsky, has two children and lives in the South of France.
+Gordimer also spent time with her family in France, as she and Cassirer had bought a small hilltop home near Nice.